← Back to Grammar

 I wanted to call you yesterday, but I couldn't (I failed to).
 Then I tried to call you today but you refused to answer.

-Example 4: Getting a surprise
+Getting a Surprise

 Tenía muchos amigos en la universidad, y un día tuve una carta de mi mejor amigo.